cockroachdb/docs/src/current/v23.2/sso-db-console.md

 1. The user is redirected to an external identity provider.
 1. The user successfully authenticates with the provider, completing the OAuth flow.
-1. The user is redirected to the CockroachDB cluster.
+1. The user is redirected to the CockroachDB cluster. registered SQL user.
-1. The authorization code in the callback query is exchanged for an [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).
-1. CockroachDB matches the ID Token to a registered SQL user.
-1. CockroachDB creates a web session for the SQL user.
+1. CockroachDB creates a web session for the SQL user in a new browser tab.
-1. The user is redirected to the [DB Console Cluster Overview]({% link {{ page.version.version }}/ui-cluster-overview-page.md %}).
+1. In the original browser tab, the user is redirected to the [DB Console Cluster Overview]({% link {{ page.version.version }}/ui-cluster-overview-page.md %}).

 ## Provision an OAuth client using Google Cloud Platform (GCP)